 Janelle Monáe is our pick for this week’s Woman Crush Wednesday.
-33 1/3 will publish a book on Monáe’s Dirty Computer in 2020.
+33 1/3 will publish a book on Monáe’s The ArchAndroid in 2021.

 It has been a time of triumph for Janelle Monáe.
 Last year, Billboard named her trailblazer of the year for their Women in Music awards.
 This year, Monáe will star in a biographical film about Harriet Tubman that is already generating Oscar buzz.
 Her album Dirty Computer was one of the most critically acclaimed albums of 2018.
 It quickly became a queer anthem, one that fits into a wider narrative of resistance happening across music.

 Dirty Computer, Monáe’s most ambitious and personal album to date, is a bold proclamation about being a queer black woman in present-day America, in spaces of fear, joy, and empowerment.
 The albumis both a reckoning and a denegation of oppressive systems that render vast populations of America as second-class citizens.